Timber Pricing Reports

 The pricing data is an index based on thousands of real transactions.
 But it is an index and may not reflect the value of timber on a particular piece of land because of variations in log quality, mill location logging, trucking costs and other factors.
 Our index prices may be higher or lower than prices paid on a particular parcels.
 Index prices make a useful benchmark, enabling you to make comparisons and make trends clear.

-For regions with lots of harvest volume, the information was updated about quarterly.
+For regions with lots of harvest volume, the information is updated about quarterly.
 For regions with little volume, the information was gathered within the last year.

 How many years of trailing data are included?